Should You Take a Break from Trading in The Summer?

 the form bellow

 That old cliche about low volume activity in the summer - yeah, it's no longer true

 So summer comes and people from all walks of life start taking holidays.
 There's presumably less news to move the market, because... well, most of the people that usually move them are on holiday.

-As silly as it may sound another explanations could be air-conditioning - people become more sleepy and less efficient when it's hot.
-This is the innovation that boosted white collar productivity the most since the advent of coffee.
+As silly as it may sound another explanation could be air-conditioning - people become more sleepy and less efficient when it's hot.
+This is the innovation that boosted white-collar productivity the most since the advent of coffee.

 If you enjoyed reading this article from Trading Education, please give it a like and share it with anyone else you think it may be of interest too.